FlaviaBulad/holydayzer/README.md

 # This is my first back-end project!
-##  A holiday calendar built using Nodejs, Express and CORS
+##  A basic holiday calendar API built using Nodejs, Express and CORS